 Notes

-- Rinse the rice: Whenever I use long grain white rice, I always rinse it 2-3 times, until the water runs clear.
-What that does is remove the extra starch coating the rice kernels.
+- Rinse the rice: Rinse the rice 2-3 times, until the water runs clear to remove the extra starch coating the rice kernels.
 This prevents the rice from being sticky and they turn out fluffy.

 - Adding paprika and salsa: Using these two ingredients gives this dish its iconic reddish-orange color.
-Salsa adds a spiced tomato flavor to the rice, which compliments any dish you pair it with.
+Salsa adds a spiced tomato flavor to the rice, complementing any dish you pair it with.

 - Saute the rice: I always saute the rice with aromatics for a couple of minutes before adding water.
 Sautéing brings out the nutty flavor of rice and when you toast it with aromatics, it blends all the flavors really well.
 It also makes the end texture fluffy.